jupyter/governance/github_workflow.md

 # GitHub Milestone and Issue Workflow

-This purpose of this document is to describe our development workflow on GitHub, in particular, how we use milestones and issue.
+This purpose of this document is to describe our development workflow on GitHub; in particular, how we use milestones and issues.
 We recognize that our many subprojects may use variations of these ideas.
 This particular workflow is based on the practices from the JupyterLab repo (https://github.com/jupyterlab/jupyterlab) and are optional for Jupyter